pardhiva-26/BTP/README.md

 ---

+## Requirements

+Please run `requirements.txt` to get the required modules.

 ## Datasets

 For training data, please refer to the official MoCheg GitHub repository and download the required benchmark dataset and pretrained checkpoints as specified in their setup instructions.